 When my client came to me they were just looking at my Adwords report along with a few other reports that I put up.
 They weren’t seeing the whole story.
 Sometimes when we’re reporting we only show part of the story.
 This month I have learned a very valuable lesson.
 I need to be showing the full story with everything.
 I need to really marry my Adwords PPC and Analytics.
 By doing this I will prove to my client that both the SEO and PPC work that I’m doing on their site is working.

 One great way to avoid the confusion from Adwords, Organic SEO traffic and Employee traffic is to separate out the forms.
 This will allow them to know exactly the difference between SEO and PPC in their book.
-Not to mention, not screw up their numbers when they are trying to figure out which leads are their leads and who’s aren’t!
+Not to mention, not when they are trying to figure out which leads are their leads and who’s aren’t!